skie-io/public-docs/skie-collector/readme.md

 ## What It Does

 - **Collects Data:** The collector gathers important only metrics from your Kubernetes resources and nodes.
-- **Sends Information:** The collected data is sent securely via AWS's PrivateLink to SKIE’s observability platform, where it can be reviewed and analyzed.
+- **Sends Information:** The collected data is sent securely to SKIE’s observability platform, where it can be reviewed and analyzed.
 - **Easy Deployment:** Packaged as a Helm chart, it’s easy for your team to install and run in your existing Kubernetes environment.

 ## How It Helps Your Business